hodg300/CustomerSupportCommunicationService/README.md

 Run the main function in src -> main -> java -> acs-> CustomerSupportCommunicationService

-Make sure that the server is on listing to port 8082 on localhost:
+Make sure the server is listing to port 8082 on localhost:

     http://localhost:8082

 # External Services Communication

-The default URL of each service is http://localhost and it can be chnage in the application.properties file.
+The default URL of each service is http://localhost, but it can be change in the application.properties file.

 userManagementService.port=8081